 - Improve fish passage between Lake Washington and Deadhorse Canyon.

-- Replace the public culvert under Rainier Avenue S.
+- Replace the culvert under Rainier Avenue S.

-- Address storm-related flooding and sediment deposition at the mouth of the creek (as possible).
+- Reduce storm-related flooding and sediment deposition at the mouth of the creek (as possible).

-- Potentially provide some form of public access at the site once construction is complete.
-The final decision about public access is expected in early 2015.
+- Provide public access at the site once construction is complete.
+The final decision about the preferred creek alignment for design will be made during preliminary engineering phase, by early 2016.
 Learn more about public access options analysis.